-Who Will Rule the Cross-platform App Development Market?19, October 2020 | Category: Blog

 Who Will Rule the Cross-platform App Development Market?

 In conclusion, you can choose Kotlin if you are looking for an SDK that allows you to start working with a single feature as it is very easy to learn and offers an excellent UI experience.
-On the other hand, Flutter have better advantages like hot reload functionality, low cost, quick development and customized solutions.
+On the other hand, Flutter has better advantages like hot reload functionality, low cost, quick development, and customized solutions.

 |Year of Launch||2017||2010|